 Insects contain fibre, unlike all other sources of meat.

 We are a small Copenhagen-based team.
-The company was founded in late 2016 by insect-researcher, Malena Sigurgeirsdottir and social entrepreneur, Jessica Buhl-Nielsen.
+The company was founded in late 2016 by insect-researcher Malena Sigurgeirsdottir and social entrepreneur Jessica Buhl-Nielsen.
 Our mission is to create a more sustainable food culture by integrating insects into our diets.
+We have partnered with a future-thinking investor group named MegaTrend Invest A/S.